 What is the Intel Core i9-9900K?

-But on the bright side, that means you get backwards compatibility with the old Z370 chipsets.
-Although to get the most out of the i9-9900K, you’ll really want to invest in a new, fully compatible Z390 motherboard instead.
+Sadly, the the architecture still hasn’t been lavished with an upgrade.
+Intel’s been stuck with 14-nanometre design for four years now, and the Intel 9th Gen processors won’t be ending that rut.
+On the bright side, that means you get backwards compatibility with the old Z370 chipsets.
+Although to get the most out of the i9-9900K, you’ll really want to invest in a fully compatible Z390 motherboard instead.

-Also launching as part of the 9th Generation of Intel Core processors are the i7-9700K and i5-9600K CPUs.
-Predictably, there’s not much difference between the three processors other than shifts in performance power.
-We haven’t got our hands on the 9th Gen i5 or i7 just yet, but will be sure to call them in for a review to find out the extent they differ from the i9 in performance.
+Also launching as part of the Intel 9th Gen processors are the i7-9700K and i5-9600K.
+Predictably, there’s not much difference between the three CPUs other than shifts in performance power.
+We haven’t got our hands on the 9th Gen i5 or i7 just yet, but will be sure to call them in for a review to discover the extent they differ from the i9 in performance.

 Related: Best Intel processor